yunojuno/django-side-effects/README.rst

 If you are hacking on the project, please keep coverage up.

-NB If you implement side-effects in your project, you will most likely want to be able to turn off the side-effects when testing your own code (so that you are not actually sending emails, updating systems).
+NB If you implement side-effects in your project, you will most likely want to be able to turn off the side-effects when testing your own code (so that you are not actually sending emails, updating systems), but you also probably want to know that the side-effects events that you are expecting are fired.

-The easiest way to do this is to mock the `Registry.run_side_effects` method.
+The following code snippet shows how to use the `disable_side_effects` context manager, which returns a list of all the side-effects events that are fired.
+There is a matching function decorator, which will append the events list as an arg to the decorated function, in the same manner that `unittest.mock.patch` does.

 .. code:: python